 Arriving in the “Paris of the East” looking across the huge Danube River at the extremely beautiful structures lining on either side of the river bank.
 Budapest is truly a beautiful city.
 It is filled with delicious food, classical music playing romantically on the streets and more importantly, the city is famous for its thermal baths.
-We stayed at a famous Budapest spa hotel, Danubius Gellert Hotel to relaxingly tick of this must do activity in this this city.
+We stayed at a famous Budapest spa hotel, Danubius Gellert Hotel to relaxing tick of this must-do activity in this city.

 Budapest have two historical thermal spas.
-One is called the Szechenyi Baths (Official Website) and the other one is called Gallert Baths (Official Website).
-Szechenyi Baths is biggest thermal bath in Europe.
+One is called the Szechenyi Baths (Official Website) and the other one is called Gellert Baths (Official Website).
+Szechenyi Baths are the biggest thermal bath in Europe.
 Gellert Bath is famous for its elaborate decorations from an era before our time.
-It is built inside a historical Budapest spa hotel and although it’s entrance ticket price is the more expensive of the two, you can gain a complementary access if you stay in the Danubius Gellert hotel.
+It is built inside a historical Budapest spa hotel and thus it’s entrance ticket price is the more expensive of the two.

 As we are on a budget one year trip, we stayed in a $30 USD a night hostel room for three nights before heading to our Budapest spa hotel.
 The Danubius Gellert Hotel is built on the riverbank at the end of a bridge which connects Buda to Pest.
 As we cross the bridge to Pest we could see our grand hotel from afar.
 This Budapest spa hotel was as beautiful as any other historical buildings along the romantic Budapest river bank.